Tomás Domínguez Arévalo: Francoism

-It is not clear whether Rodezno's departure from the government was related to tension between the Falangists and the Carlists, though he was on rather poor terms with Serrano Suñer, already in early 1938 heavily disappointed with the new party and the emering regime in general.
+It is not clear whether Rodezno's departure from the government was related to tension between the Falangists and the Carlists, though he was on rather poor terms with Serrano Suñer, already in early 1938 heavily disappointed with the new party and the emerging regime in general.
 In 1939 he moved back to Navarre.
 Though expelled from formally illegal Comunión Tradicionalista he was eager to take part in the movement.
 Some authors consider him leader of Rodeznistas, the informal collaborative faction, other scholars prefer to name him leader of Navarrese Carlism or even of Spanish Carlism altogether.
 In the immediate post-war period he tried to support Carlist cultural outposts, either preventing their amalgamation in the Francoist machinery or creating the new ones.
 Some orthodox Carlists considered him indispensable, as it was with their support that Rodezno was elected vice-president of Navarrese Diputación Provincial in 1940.
 At this post he took part in provincial battle for power against the Falangists and clashed with some of their leaders also on the national level; it is partially thanks to his efforts that Navarre was, together with Álava, the only province which retained some regional establishments.

 Though apparently overwhelmed fascistoid nature of the emerging regime and by actual shape of the unification - up to contributing to its failure in Navarre - Rodezno kept pursuing the collaborative line even when it became painfully evident that Carlism was entirely marginalized in the new state party.
 In 1943 Rodezno resigned from the Navarrese government to enter the Francoist quasi-parliament, Cortes Españolas; he was ensured its mandate as member of Consejo Nacional.
 The term lasted three years and was not renewed in 1946, which suggests that at that time he had already dropped out from the Falangist executive.